AshleyTuring/DecentralML/substrate-node-decentralml/README.md

-# Substrate Node Template
+# DecentralML (and Substrate Node Template)

-A fresh [Substrate](https://substrate.io/) node, ready for hacking :rocket:
+A fresh [DecentralML Substrate](https://substrate.io/) node, ready for you to create some custom tasks and validation strategies.

-A standalone version of this template is available for each release of Polkadot in the [Substrate Developer Hub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) repository.
+This work is based on the substrate standalone template available for each release of Polkadot in the [Substrate Developer Hub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) repository.
 The parachain template is generated directly at each Polkadot release branch from the [Node Template in Substrate](https://github.com/paritytech/substrate/tree/master/bin/node-template) upstream

 It is usually best to use the stand-alone version to start a new project.